dotnet/designs/accepted/2023/feature-switch-attributes.md

 ### Feature guards and constant propagation

 ILLink performs interprocedural constant propagation, but ILCompiler does not.
-To treat a property as a feature guard, ILCompiler curently requires substitution XML to eliminate guarded branches.
+To treat a property as a feature guard, ILCompiler currently requires substitution XML to eliminate guarded branches.
 A natural use of the attribute-based feature guards is to influence ILCompiler's constant propagation, replacing the use of substitution XML for properties that are feature guards only.

 A separate concept is still required to replace the substitution XML for properties that are feature switches in addition to being feature guards.